How to buy the best stairlift

 A stairlift lifts people (and sometimes wheelchairs) up and down staircases.
 Motorised domestic stairlifts are relatively straightforward devices, although they become more complicated if you have a curved or unusually shaped staircase.

 Contrary to popular perception, stairlift tracks normally (although not in all circumstances) fit to the treads of the stairs, not to the wall next to the staircase.

 Most stairlifts run on rechargeable batteries, which recharge automatically, but some are mains-powered.
 Brands include Acorn, Handicare (the brand sold by Age UK) and Stannah.

 A stairlift can be good if you struggle with stairs – maybe because of a medical condition, hip replacement or pain – and want to keep using your whole house.
 But think twice if you’re not sure you’ll be able to get on and off or use the controls, or if it might not work with your weight or the type of stairs you have.
 In some cases it may actually be better to keep using your joints.

 Who are stairlifts for?

 An occupational therapist (OT) can initially assess whether a stairlift would be suitable for your wants and needs.
-And if it is a case of when, not whether, then an OT can tell you when it is the right time to get one.
+And if it's a case of when, not if, then an OT can tell you when it is the right time to get one.